bcgov/data-publication/pages/dps_bcdc_w_2.md

 _Notes:_
 + To use the CKAN API for managing resources, more information is available [here](./dps_bcdc_w_api_dev_workflow.md)
-+ Only files less than 150MB in size can be uploaded to the Catalogue.
++ Only files less than 150MB in size can be uploaded to the Catalogue file store.
-+ If the file is less than 150MB limit we recommend uploading the file to the Catalogue vs. storing the data elsewhere.

 ### REORDERING RESOURCES
 The **Reorder resources** button allows you to control the order of resources in the metadata record.